 3.d: Main functionalities of the R package

-rAquaMaps includes the following components: (a) A global indexed grid of half or quarter degree cells based on the c-squares system of hierarchical numerical identifiers; (b) environmental parameters (e.g., temperature, precipitation, salinity, etc.) for each cell; (c) occurrence frequency for species in each cell; (d) known environmental envelope for each species calculated on the basis of occurrence data (environmental values in cells of occurrence) or using expert information.
-For each taxon analysed an envelope is calculated for each environmental parameter, which provides the upper and lower tolerance limits for the taxon.
-The probability of occurrence is then calculated for each parameter in each cell and may range from 0 to 1.
-The individual parameter probabilities are then multiplied to give the prediction of occurrence in the cell.
+rAquaMaps includes the following components: (a) A global indexed grid of half or quarter degree cells based on the c-squares system of hierarchical numerical identifiers; (b) environmental predictors (e.g., temperature, precipitation, salinity, etc.) for each cell; (c) occurrence frequency for species in each cell; (d) known environmental envelope for each species calculated on the basis of occurrence data (environmental values in cells of occurrence) or using expert information.
+For each taxon analysed, an envelope is calculated for each environmental predictor, which provides the upper and lower tolerance limits for the taxon.
+The probability of occurrence is then calculated for each predictor in each cell and may range from 0 to 1.
+The individual predictor probabilities are then multiplied to give the prediction of occurrence in the cell.

 rAquaMaps can show actual distribution (point data), projected distribution using the probabilities of occurrence (suitable habitat), or modelled actual distribution using a combination of probabilities and a system of bounding polygons that constrain the distribution to known areas of occurrence.
 The bounding polygons may be based on Fishery zones (FAO areas), watersheds or other geographical structures that limit taxon distribution in addition to ecological niche, or expert data.
 By adjusting the environmental data to IPCC models, rAquaMaps can also present projected distributions in the future according to global or regional warming scenarios.
 The tool can also be used for species richness maps, either using raw occurrence data or models showing constrained or absolute suitable habitats.
 Because rAquaMaps has probabilities of occurrence as end product, the graphic system and the underlying statistics tool in rAquaMaps can also be used to display results obtained with other modelling tools. rAquaMaps works well with marine areas (Fig. 3.1), and has also been used to model continental scale terrestrial and freshwater distributions.
 The strength of the system is models of large scale patterns using low density datapoints, e.g., at European level, and an obvious use is for evaluating potential invasive species.